khoale9098/dreampact/README.md

 - [useBrowserDetection](https://pdcamargo.github.io/dreampact/docs/hooks/use-browser-detection)
 To get user browser name, version, operational system name, and etc.
 - [useEventEmitter](https://pdcamargo.github.io/dreampact/docs/hooks/use-event-emitter)
+To create events and share data in any component by creating events and subscribing to them.

 And a lot more in our [documentation](https://pdcamargo.github.io/dreampact/docs/getting-started/introduction.html).